Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Overdamped Limit

 \subsection{SES}

-If we consider the limit as $\gamma \to \infty$ of the scheme (\ref{eq:SES}) we obtain the update rule $x_{k+1} = x_{k}$ and therefore the overdamped limit is not inherited by the scheme and further we do not expect contraction.
-Hence consistent with our analysis of the stochastic Euler scheme as the contraction rate tends to $0$ in the high friction limit.
+If we consider the limit as $\gamma \to \infty$ of the scheme (\ref{eq:SES}) we obtain the update rule $x_{n+1} = x_{n}$ and therefore the overdamped limit is not inherited by the scheme and further we do not expect contraction.
+Hence consistent with our analysis of the stochastic Euler scheme as the contraction rate tends to zero in the high-friction limit.